mlanza/ai-literacy/201/13-sops-as-a-runtime.md

 ---

-## Clones Can Review Each Other
+## Bots Can Review Each Other

-And it gets even better: your clones can *critique* each other.
+In the last chapter, we talked about **cloning yourself**—building reusable specifications that let the model act more like a trained version of you.
+But now that we’re working at the process level, it’s time to shift the metaphor.

+You’re no longer just shaping clones of your own judgment.
+You’re **assigning bots to specific roles**—modular, goal-oriented workers that slot into your process and carry out defined tasks.

+These bots aren’t characters or personalities.
+They’re seat-fillers.
+Specialists.
+Helpers trained to do *just this part* of the work, *in this way*, to *this standard*.
+And that makes them interchangeable, inspectable, and—most importantly—**reviewable by each other**.

 People often talk about AI’s weaknesses—hallucinations, misfires, overconfidence.
 And those are real.
 But here’s the twist: people have those weaknesses too.
 That’s why process exists.
 It creates **stages**.
 It defines **roles**.
 It introduces **checks**.
 The whole point of a well-structured SOP is to embed those controls into the flow of work.

-What’s remarkable is that AI doesn’t just participate in that structure—it *thrives* in it.
+What’s remarkable is that bots don’t just fit into that structure—they *thrive* in it.

-The same AI that makes a mistake in one role can be told to put on a different hat—to check facts, to question assumptions, to search for support—and it does.
-Not because it “feels bad,” but because it’s following the system you designed.
+The same bot that makes a mistake in one role can be reassigned to another—to check facts, to question assumptions, to flag inconsistencies—and it does.
+Not because it "feels bad," but because it’s following the system you designed.

 > It’s kind of funny, honestly.
-The same knucklehead that hallucinated the problem is now the one catching it—because the process told them to.
+The same bot that hallucinated the problem is now the one catching it—because the process told them to.

 Imagine this:

-- One clone drafts a summary.
+* One bot drafts a summary
-- A second clone fact-checks it against policy or source material.
+* A second bot fact-checks it against policy or source material
-- A third applies tone and formatting rules.
+* A third bot applies tone and formatting rules

 That’s not magic.
-That’s *structured reuse of intelligence*.
-Each clone running a different version of your spec, performing a role in your system.
+That’s **structured reuse of intelligence**.
+Each bot runs a different version of your spec, performing a specific function inside your system.

-And if one messes up?
-The system catches it—because your waypoints are designed to make the invisible visible.
+And if one slips up?
+Another catches it.
+Because your waypoints are designed to make the invisible visible.

-Even better?
-You can have the model critique *itself* from another angle.
-With just a prompt, it can switch modes:
+Even better, the same bot can switch roles midstream.
+With just a prompt, it changes hats:

 > "Now review that summary for unsupported claims.
 Highlight anything that might require citation."

 It can even run a web search to confirm facts—if you ask it to.

-The point is, process enables that.
-Not faith in the model, but confidence in the **system** you’ve built around it.
+That’s not just flexibility.
+It’s **role awareness**.
+And it only works because your process is sound.

+The takeaway: these bots aren’t sidekicks.
+They’re workers.
+And if your SOPs are clear, they know exactly what seat to fill.

 ---